Turks & Caicos City Guide

 The ruins of the Wades Green Plantation are located on the island of North Caicos.
 Plantations were established on North Caicos just before the War of Independence when loyalists to the British crown escaped the war and settled on the islands.
 They then attempted to grow cotton here but the conditions were not very favorable.
 The most successful of all the plantations established on North Caicos was Wades Green that extended over 3000 acres.
 Today the ruins of the plantation constitute a popular attraction of the territory.

 The many stunning, pristine white sand beaches are undoubtedly the most popular attractions on the Turks and Caicos islands.
-Some of the best beaches of the Turks and Caicos island group are Grace Bay, Malcom Beach, Long Bay Sapodilla and Taylor Bay on Providenciales, Pine Cay and Parrot Cay on Caicos Cay, Sandy Point and Whitby beaches on North Caicos, Governors Beach and Pillory Beach on Grand Turk and the beaches of Salt Cay.
+Some of the best beaches of the Turks and Caicos island are Grace Bay, Malcom Beach, Long Bay Sapodilla and Taylor Bay on Providenciales, Pine Cay and Parrot Cay on Caicos Cay, Sandy Point and Whitby beaches on North Caicos, Governors Beach and Pillory Beach on Grand Turk and the beaches of Salt Cay.

 Best time to visit Turks & Caicos